 WP2: Status and Vulnerability Assessments

 Status and vulnerability assessments determine the current extent and condition of natural assets.
-Coral reefs, seagrass, and sand have been identified as priority habitats in the waters of the Turks and Caicos Islands.
-Work Package 2 (WP2) is working with TCI Government staff to develop coastal and marine status and vulnerability assessments for priority habitats.
+Coral reefs, seagrass, and sand were identified as priority habitats in the waters of the Turks and Caicos Islands.
+Work Package 2 (WP2) worked with TCI Government staff to develop coastal and marine status and vulnerability assessments for priority habitats.

 WP3: Marine Indicators